charlesbrandt/public/code/testing/cypress.md

 # Cypress

 Tests are a form of documentation.
-Describe what your application does and have a way to confirm that it still does what you think it does.
+Describe what your application should do and have a way to confirm that it still does what you think it does.
 Like configuration management, tests are runnable documentation.

+Run Cypress wherever you run your UI.
+You can still test the API by accessing the API in the same way that the UI does.

 Using containers works.
 Decide if you want to run it headless (CI) or with a GUI (dev). web-ui-api-db has been configured to handle either scenario.
 Uncomment the one you want and start it up.